Graphmasters/occamy/documentation/concept.md

 </em>
 </p>

-Elastic horizontal scaling is like a library that adds or removes bookcases depending on the number of books.
-In contrast, Occamy's scaling is like adding duplicate books if there is space and removing duplicate books if new books arrive.
+It is useful compare elastic horizontal scaling with the scaling of these servers.
+Elastic horizontal scaling typically scales computing instances up/out if there is high load and scales  them down/in if there is low load.
+In contrast Occamy scales task up if there is empty space and scales them down if there is a new task and not enough space.
 The name Occamy comes from the fictional creature which can shrink and grow to fit the empty space around it.